Kneckter/Rotomonitor/README.md

 ignoredDevices: An array of strings for the overall device blacklist
 ignoredInstances: An array of strings for the instance blacklist
+ignoredQuestInstances: An array of strings for the quest instance blacklist

 postingDelay: The time in minutes to delay different posting triggers

 warningTime: The time in minutes to consider a device in warning state